SkywardSyntax/Snake/README.md

 - Use the arrow keys to control the direction of the snake.
 - Collect food to grow the snake and increase your score.
-- Avoid colliding with the walls or the snake's own body.
+- Avoid colliding with the walls, obstacles, or the snake's own body.
+- Collect power-ups to gain special abilities.

 ### Game Modes

 - **Classic**: The standard game mode where the snake moves at a normal speed and the game ends if the snake hits the walls or itself.
 - **No Borders**: The snake can move through the walls and appear on the opposite side of the grid.
 - **Hardcore**: The snake moves faster and the game ends if the snake hits the walls.

+### Multi-Level Gameplay

+- Progress through multiple levels with increasing difficulty.
+- Each level introduces new challenges, such as more obstacles and faster snake movement.

+### Power-Ups

+- Collect power-ups that appear randomly on the grid.
+- Power-ups provide special abilities, such as increased speed, invincibility, or extra points.

+### Obstacles

+- Avoid obstacles that appear on the grid.
+- Colliding with an obstacle will end the game.

 ### Contributing